skellis46/finger-pointing-moon/case-for-support.md

 these outputs should address (in some form) the overall aim.
 Can this aim allude to key aspect of communications or is that separate to the 'research'?
 And also the three research questions.

-- OUTPUT 1: authentic movement: speculative and/or experimental documentation practices through writing and still and moving images **contribution here is more 'pure' practice-research in that it will be contributing directly through the practice to that community -- no, also as a lens through which to critique practice-research** RES (W)
-- OUTPUT 2: third-person scholarly article about epistemic limits - goal is to work for high level QI type journal RES (1)
-- OUTPUT 3: _Unforgettable_ exhibition DEV (1)
-- OUTPUT 4: _The Un/knowable Body_ exhibition DEV (1)
-- OUTPUT 5: journal article on epistemic proxies RES (2)
-- OUTPUT 6: lexicon of epistemological "findings and failures" RES [3]
-    + like the emotion wheel
-    + lexicon: "the vocabulary of a person, language, or branch of knowledge"
-- OUTPUT 7: video essay: collates and articulates key concerns/findings of project [W] RES
-- OUTPUT 8: 2 series of 8 episodes of podcast [W] DEV
-    - 1. Series 1: limits of knowledge
-    - 2. Series 2: limits of language
-- OUTPUT 9: discourse forum: a site for students, potential students, artist-researchers, other disciplines; create with group of people from around the world: look to get 50-100 active users in first year [W] DEV
-- OUTPUT 10: 3 curated talks online (micro-conferences)[^less_eg] [W] RES
-    + these could be held by people who have contributed to the project blog or the podcasts?
-Or ideas for them emerge from 'hot topics' in Discourse Forum?
-- OUTPUT 11: project website and blog [W] RES

 - key question for me here is how do non-academics benefit from this work? this is probably why that practice for theatre exhibitions is useful.
 It gets back to the Snowden thing.